MicrosoftDocs/power-platform/power-platform/enterprise-templates/it/hardware-request-and-management/install-and-set-up.md

 ## Step 9: Enable copilot

 Microsoft Copilot for Power Apps model-driven apps is a next-generation AI assistant for app admins to get insights about the data in their apps through conversation in natural language.
-As an Hardware Request and Management admin, you can leverage Copilot to help you get insights on appointment booking data.
+As a Hardware Request and Management admin, you can leverage Copilot to help you get insights on data.
 As a Power Platform admin, take these steps to [enable Copilot](/power-apps/maker/model-driven-apps/add-ai-copilot#enable-copilot-for-model-driven-apps-feature-for-your-environment) and [manage behavior settings](/power-platform/admin/settings-behavior) for all users in the selected environment:

 1. Go to the [Power Platform admin center](https://admin.powerplatform.microsoft.com/home).
-1. Select **Environments** on the left pane and then select the environment where you want to enable copilot for model-driven app users.
+1. Select **Environments** on the left pane and then select the environment where you want to enable Copilot for model-driven app users.
 1. Select **Settings**.
 1. Expand the **Product** section and select **Features** to turn on Copilot.
 1. In the *Copilot* section, set the value for *Allow users to analyze data using an AI-powered chat experience in canvas and model-driven apps* to **On**.